 Bringing a Child to Live in the U.S.

 If you are a lawful permanent resident (green card holder), see "Bringing a Child to Live in the US: Info for Permanent Residents."
+This article provides a general overview of bringing a child to live in America.

 1. Petition for Alien Relative